BBC(LEGAL) - BOARD MEMBERS: VACANCIES AND REMOVAL FROM OFFICE

 After election or appointment, the board member shall file the official oath with the board president.
 Education Code 11.061(a) [See BBB]

 Temporary Replacement of Board Member on Military Active Duty

-The board member who is temporarily replaced may recommend to the appropriate appointing authority the name of a person to temporarily fill the office.
-The appropriate authority shall appoint the temporary board member to begin service on the date specified in writing by the board member being temporarily replaced as the date the board member will enter active military service.
+The board member who is temporarily replaced may recommend to the board the name of a person to temporarily fill the office.
+The board shall appoint the temporary board member to begin service on the date specified in writing by the board member being temporarily replaced as the date the board member will enter active military service.